 LOUDON, JOHN CLAUDIUS (1783-1843)

-SKETCHES OF THE ALTERCATIONS AND ADDITIONS PROPOSED TO BE MADE ON BARNBARROW HOUSE.
-THE PROPERTY & RESIDINCE OF ROBERT… AGNEW ESQR.
+SKETCHES OF THE ALTERATIONS AND ADDITIONS PROPOSED TO BE MADE ON BARNBARROW HOUSE.
+THE PROPERTY & RESIDENCE OF ROBERT… AGNEW ESQR.
 LONDON 8TH APRIL 1806

 London, 1806 and circa 1820-1841

 Oblong manuscript comprises title-page in ink; 24 pen and ink, wash, and watercolor drawings (mounted to leaves) measuring between 4 x 6 inches to 13 ¼ x 20 ½ inches; folded manuscript leaves in paper sleeve pasted to rear paste-down endpaper.
 In quarter polished brown calf and marbled paper over boards; spine gilt.
 Spine height: 13 ¾ inches.